magnusesse/NetScaler/SimpleStatusCheck/Readme.md

 Copy/paste all lines to CLI after logging in
-Use scp to copy the output files to local drive if required to be stored Investigate the content of the generated files to see the results
+Use scp to copy the output files to local drive if required to be stored Investigate the content of the generated files to see the results All files will be placed in /tmp/status/ directory